Category Archives: Danish Royals

 Margrethe (and her long train!) with Henri on their wedding day.
 Photo credit: orderofsplendor.blogspot.com

 Margrethe’s dress was designed by Danish dressmaker Jørgen Bender, who was well-known in the Danish royal court.
-The close-fitting, long-sleeved white silk gown featured a square neckline and deep pleats at the hips, which created a flared skirt.
+The close-fitting, long-sleeved white silk gown featured a square neckline and deep pleats at the hips, creating a flared skirt.
 On the front of the dress was a piece of heirloom lace that had originally belonged to Margrethe’s grandmother, Margaret of Connaught, the former Crown Princess of Sweden.
 The 20-foot silk train of the dress fell from Margrethe’s shoulders and featured squared corners similar to the collar.

 On the bodice of her dress, Margrethe also wore another favorite from her mother’s family – the diamond daisy brooch.
 A nod to Queen Ingrid’s mother (the British Princess Margaret of Connaught, also known as Daisy), this brooch had also been worn by Ingrid on her own wedding day in 1935, a wedding gift from her father.
 The bridesmaids wore circlets of daisies in their hair, and daisies were the prominent flowers in Margrethe’s bouquet, along with stephanotis.